 - This prohibition shall not apply to persons with mobility disabilities who choose to use an e-bike or Power-Driven Mobility Device, which is designed to transport a single individual with a disability as a substitute for walking and or biking unless prohibited by a designated traffic control device.

-- This prohibition shall not apply to Class I e-bikes operated by persons age 65 or older who have been granted a permit for the use and operation of an e-bike on single-track trails within the Park City limits.
-Class II and III electric assisted e-bikes are prohibited on all single-track trails and natural trail surfaces less than five (5) feet wide and single track trails regardless of user’s age.
+- This prohibition shall not apply to Class I e-bikes operated by persons age 65 or older within Park City Municipal limits.
+Class II and III electric assisted e-bikes are strictly prohibited on all single-track trails and natural trail surfaces less than five (5) feet wide and single track trails regardless of user’s age.

 - This prohibition shall not apply to motorized or self-propelled equipment, including e-bikes, used for maintenance or events as designated by the local highway authority.
 Emergency vehicles are also exempt from this provision.